I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 Exactly.

-Well, what makes this treaty so sacred thing?
+Well, what makes this treaty so sacrosanct?

-The age, it's like a new generation of workers that go into corporations and they look at the former generation that was there entrenched in their accounting or whatever, and they say, you know, well, why do you do it like this?
+It's like a new generation of workers that go into corporations and they look at the former generation that was there entrenched in their accounting or whatever, and they say, you know, well, why do you do it like this?

-In the first place, the Geneva conventions were the result of the world coming together to agree as one on humane treatment of prisoners of war.
+In the first place, the Geneva Conventions were the result of the world coming together to agree as one on humane treatment of prisoners of war.

-Just like nobody wants to tamper with our Cuban policy, even though they can't explain it.
+And nobody wants to tamper with that, just like nobody wants to tamper with our Cuban policy, even though they can't explain it.

 This is not about protecting the troops.